 Time was needed to solve the many technical issues.
 The Askin opposition grew increasingly vitriolic.
 Inflation, the artificially low starting budget and the fixes necessitated by the too-early start, pushed the numbers well over the estimates and were seized on to accuse Jorn Utzon of incompetence, poor management and even dishonesty.

 When the Askin government gained power in 1965 Davis Hughes, the minister in charge of public works, simply withheld money from Utzon, either delaying or refusing payment time after time.
-Until Jorn Utzon could no longer pay his staff, pay for testing of his ideas, or even pay his own taxes which, in the absence of a tax treaty between Australia and Denmark, were being levied on him by both countries.
+Until Jorn Utzon could no longer pay his staff, pay for the testing of his ideas, or even pay his own taxes.
+In the absence of a tax treaty between Australia and Denmark, these were being levied on him by both countries.
 It became, or perhaps was always, an issue of control.
 Political control versus architectural.
 And politics won.

 Years later Jorn Utzon recalled his last meeting with Davis Hughes.

 I said to him

 -How can you alter everything against my advice?

 -Here in Australia you do what your client says.

 Neither Hughes nor Askin had any interest in the Opera House as such.
 They didn’t understand it, they simply used it for their immediate personal political gain with no concept of any wider importance.